 boundary effect – a phenomenon caused by standing waves, in which sound levels increase as the waves terminate at the boundary (wall).
 As the wavefront approaches the wall, the amount of molecular motion begins to decrease while the pressure difference begins to increase as the wall resists the motion of the air molecules and the wall becomes a pressure node.
 The boundary effect is more prominent at at frequencies above 100 Hz in a typical room.

-boundary microphone – a microphone designed to be used with its capsule very close to a boundary (reflective surface) in such a way that the direct and reflected sounds arrive at the capsule essentially in phase.
-Sometimes called a phase coherent cardioid (PPC) microphone or surface microphone.
-See also barrier miking.
+boundary microphone – a microphone designed to be used with its capsule very close to a boundary (reflective surface) in such a way that the direct and reflected sounds arrive at the capsule essentially in phase, so that the direct and reflected sounds add constructively, providing up to a 6-dB increase in sensitivity.
+Sometimes called a boundary layer microphone, Phase Coherent Cardioid® (PCC) microphone, or surface microphone.
+See also pressure zone microphone (PZM®) and barrier miking.

 bout – the widest part of the body of a guitar at both the top (upper bout) and bottom section (lower bout).
 Measurements at these points are used to determine guitar styles and sizes.
 See diagram at guitar.